Table of Contents

 About the Grotesque

-(Answers to "Pearl", "Night", "Pearlnight", "Pearlknight", Sanguine, the 'Goyle, and anything related to intimate relations with the undead...)
+(Answers to "Pearl", "Night", "Pearlknight", Sanguine and anything about intimate relations with the undead...)

 I am Pearlnight, but you can call me Pearl.
 I'm an autistic queer and webcomic author since the winter of 2021.
 My primary work is the webcomic Dancing with the Dead, it's a 1970's period piece and my love-letter to the vampire genre.